The Justice Tarot Card Meanings

 The laws of the universe are inescapable and everything we do has a consequence, but they’re not based on a simplistic tit-for-tat principle.
 The scales of the Justice tarot card symbolize justice and balance.
 But it weighs more that “just the facts, ma’am.”
 The crowned figure of the Justice card doesn’t judge everyone by the same measure, but by one’s own merits.

-The judge of the Justice tarot is robed in red and yellow, and he balances love and reason.
-So does the rose colored veil behind him as is conceals most of the yellow (Element of Air, intellect) background of the Justice card.
+The judge of the Justice tarot is robed in red and yellow, and she balances love and reason.
+So does the rose colored veil behind her as is conceals most of the yellow (Element of Air, intellect) background of the Justice card.

 The judge’s yellow crown set with the azure crystal combines authority, intellect, and divine mercy.
 While she favors mercy, she’s not afraid to use the sword.